dav-par/eng114_DevOps/Documentation/docs/python_readme.md

 - nested loops happen in order

 ## Class
-- instantiation is creating an instant of a class
+- instantiation is creating an instance of a class
-- initialising is creating values for an instant of a class and functions for it
+- initialising is creating values for an instance of a class and functions for it
 - dunder init, one "_" is warning, two is "_" you can't do it (in theory)
-- setters and getters help up to be more neat and protect the code
+- setters and getters help up to be neater and protect the code

 ## Syntax tips
 - +=, put the + first